Regular Sunday Service Times

-Many of our parishioners play an active role in the worship service as greeters, ushers, acolytes, choir members, bell ringers, lay readers, altar guild, Sunday school teachers, even hostesses for light refreshments at coffee hour following the service.
+Many of our parishioners play an active role in the worship service as greeters, ushers, acolytes, choir members, cantors, lay readers, altar guild, even hostesses for light refreshments at coffee hour following the service.
 Our worship includes readings from the Old and New testaments, a Psalm, a memorable sermon based on the day’s scriptures, an affirmation of faith using one of the Creeds, congregational prayers, and hymns and a celebration of communion (Holy Eucharist).

 How do Episcopalians worship?

 Episcopal worship is participatory.
 We generally stand to sing, sit during readings and the sermon, and stand or kneel during prayer.
 Led by our very talented organist, pianist and choirmaster, Bobbi Reese, our parish choir may be small in number but are commanding in voice.
 Traditional hymns, ranging from tender to triumphant, fill our world with thanksgiving.
 We also share in the ancient practice of passing the peace of the Lord with one another, bridging any walls and promoting good will.